rosenpass/rosenpass-website/content/en/about.md

 {{< blocks/section  color="white" >}}

 **Rosenpass** implements a post-quantum-secure key exchange in the spirit of a Noise protocol.
 The motivating use case is integrating with the WireGuard VPN: In this mode, the key generated by **Rosenpass** is supplied to WireGuard as its pre-shared symmetric key (PSK).
 This results in a WireGuard VPN connection with hybrid post-quantum security.

-> [blipp: I changed “the Noise protocol” to “a Noise protocol”, because Noise is a whole framework of protocols, there is no single protocol called Noise.]
-> [blipp: If we mention Noise here, we should probably link to the Noise spec.]

 While **Rosenpass** is designed with WireGuard in mind, it can be used as a stand-alone tool to exchange keys.
 Using this mode, it can be used to secure other protocols against attacks from quantum computers, given that they offer using a PSK, and that a secure PSK is sufficient for security of the protocol.
 To use this mode, the `rosenpass` binary must be used together with the `outfile <FILE>` parameter.
 Then, **Rosenpass** will write a key to the given file every two minutes, and print a message on standard out to notify the user or the calling script that the key has changed.